ryanpcmcquen/ryanpcmcquen.github.io/_posts/2015-10-20-normalize-element-heights.md

 To use it, just put the selector inside `querySelectorAll()` on the `elementArray` (replacing `.foobar`).

-If you haven't used `querySelectorAll()`, you owe it to yourself to read the (MDN article)[https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll].
+If you haven't used `querySelectorAll()`, you owe it to yourself to read the [MDN article](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).

     window.addEventListener('load',
         function () {